List of Edmonton Oilers players

-The Oilers selected Connor McDavid first overall in the 2015 NHL Entry Draft.
+The Oilers selected Connor McDavid first overall in the 2015 NHL entry draft.

 Ales Hemsky led the team in scoring points for four seasons, from 2005–06 to 2008–09.

 The statue of Wayne Gretzky outside Rogers Place commemorates the Oilers' Stanley Cup victories and the all-time Oiler leader for regular season goals, assists and points and playoff assists and points.

-Mark Messier, shown here at his retirement ceremony, was a member of all five Oiler teams that won the Stanley Cup.
+Mark Messier was a member of all five Oiler teams that won the Stanley Cup.

 Paul Coffey played the first seven seasons of his Hall of Fame career with the Oilers.

 Craig MacTavish played 701 regular season games and 113 playoff games for the Oilers, and coached the team for another 656 regular season games and 36 playoff games.

 Ryan Smyth played 770 regular season games for Edmonton from 1994 to 2007, and another 201 games from 2011 to 2014.
 He has represented Canada numerous times in international competition, earning the nickname "Captain Canada".

 After being acquired by the Oilers at the trade deadline, Dwayne Roloson led the team to the 2006 Stanley Cup Finals.